What the *bleep* is Info-tainment?

 As you can see, we’d been briefed in to target young mothers (apparent through scripting and casting) with a love for minimalism, cleanliness and design (apparent through visual cues and production design).
 This had been proven as the most likely demographic to purchase this product so this was the focus of our campaign, which hinged around one sole idea: As a young mother, you may not sleep much, so you might as well make sure it’s quality sleep.
 And thus, the idea of our savvy "SuperMum" was born.

 The idea behind SuperMum was that we wanted mums to bond over the universal hardship of motherhood, whilst doing so in a comical fashion, poking fun at the typically flawless depictions of mothers in advertising.
 Across multiple platforms, this campaign has reached over 10 million views and counting, with comments screaming that viewers can’t believe they just watched a 3 minute “ad” and loved every second.
-But don’t worry, you don’t need to master the art of a concept like this.
+But don’t worry, you don’t need to master the art of a video production concept like this.
 You just need to know how to call people like us.